DianeDerycke/minishell/README.md

 ### About this minishell
 It has implemented these builtins : `cd` `echo` `setenv` `unsetenv` `env` `exit`.

-For more informations about the builtins, you can run in the minishell `help`.
+For more informations about the builtins, you can type in the minishell this command: `help`.

 It handles expansions such as `~` and `$`.